kokonect-link/cherrypick/src/docs/en-US/stream.md

 ## Connecting to streams

-To use the streaming API, you must first connect to the **websocket** of the Misskey server.
+To use the streaming API, you must first connect to the **websocket** of the CherryPick server.

 Connect to the websocket located at the below URL, including your credentials within the `i` parameter.E.g.:
 ```